Have you ever considered your brand positioning?

 II.
 Hire a Freelancer

-Hiring a freelancer for logo design is the most popular option between startups and small businesses.
+Hiring a freelancer for logo design is the most popular option among startups and small businesses.
 And freelance job boards like Fiverr, PeoplePerHour, and Upwork are the most popular places to find freelancers.

 If you are confused about which freelancing platform to choose, read my comparison article on Upwork vs Fiverr.